justingreerbbi/X-Buddy-Location-Display/firefox/README.md

 # X Buddy Extension

-A Chrome browser extension that displays the location of X.com users next to their usernames in the timeline.
+A Firefox browser extension that displays the location of X.com users next to their usernames in the timeline.

 ## Features